nabanita-data/data-portfolio/README.md

 MSc Data Science, University of the West of England, Bristol || 2 years NHS UK experience

 # What I do
-I use **SQL, Python, and Power BI** to clean messy operational data and turn it into actionable insights.
+I use **SQL, Python, Tableau, Power BI** to clean messy operational data and turn it into actionable insights.
 At the NHS, I automated performance reports and built dashboards that cut manual reporting time by approximately 40%.
 My academic work focused on **explainable AI for house price prediction** and **MRI data analysis for brain tumour classification**.